kwundram2602/geosoft2-2023/image-warping-and-gdalcubes/handout.md

 raster_cube(L8.col, v.overview)
 ```
 meaning 1kmx1km pixel size, yearly temporal resolution, covering the full spatiotemporal extent of the image collection, and using the web mercator spatial reference system
+The aggregation parameter in the data cube view defines how values from multiple images in the same year shall be combined